 April Jones murderer’s throat slashed by inmates

-A fellow prisoner at HMP Wakefield has attacked Mark Bridger, the man found guilty of the murder of 5-year-old April Jones.
+A fellow prisoner at HMP Wakefield has attacked Mark Bridger, the man found guilty of the murder of five-year-old April Jones.
 The prisoner reportedly used a makeshift blade to slash Bridger’s face.

 The attack occurred on Sunday and Bridger was reportedly transported to a local hospital to be given stitches.
 A spokeswoman for the Prison Service stated: “A prisoner from HMP Wakefield was taken to hospital on 7th July.
 The incident is being investigated by the police.”